 This was the fundamental question; for if the French demands for repayment of the debt in gold francs had been granted, it would have been all over with the financial independence of Turkey, and, as a consequence, with its economic and political independence as well.
-The payment of the Oitoman debt in gold would alone have swallowed up one third of the total revenues of the Turkish state.
-The two remaining thirds would have been completely inadequate for enabling Turkey to cover even her current expenses, quite apart from the new loans absolutely indispensable for the exploitation of the natural wealth of the country.
+The payment of the Ottoman debt in gold would alone have swallowed up one third of the total revenues of the Turkish state.
+The two remaining thirds would have been completely inadequate for enabling Turkey to as gold francs. would have been completely inadequate for enabling Turkey to cover even her current expenses, quite apart from the new loans absolutely indispensable for the exploitation of the natural wealth of the country.
 Turkey would not have been able to exist further without the permission of her creditors.

+America intent on the Conquest of the Old World.
 Why have England and France abandoned so advantageous a position?

 The key to the situation must be sought in America.
-America, whose role in Europe becomes daily of greater importance, has declared that she is standing aside from European portance, has declared that she is standing aside from European politics solely for the purpose of being better able to protect the interests of her own capitalism in Europe.
+America, whose role in Europe becomes daily of greater importance, has declared that she is standing aside from European politics solely for the purpose of being better able to protect the interests of her own capitalism in Europe.